-Annual Managem Charge: nual Management 1.50 arge: 0.40% Nil 0.32% Fee for Switching Sub-fund: ee for Switching into Nil Sub-fund: Nil Nil Nil Redemption Cha rge Nil Nil Nil Nil Income Allocation n Date(s): 31 July (In terim) 31 Januar 31 January (Annual) Income Payment Dates(s): 30 Septerr nber (Interim) 31 March (Annual) Historical Past Pe erformance: Information on past performance is set out in Appendix H HISTORICAL PAST PERFORMANCE Note 1: Note 1: With effect from 1 March 2022 Class A Shares are only available to persons a written agreement with the ACD or one of its associates.
-This requirement f written agreement does not apply to those who held Shares in this Class as a February 2022 and who will continue to hold Shares in this Class. requirement for a his Class as at 28 Note 2: Class C Shares are only available to persons to whom an associate of the ACD provides services under an investment management agreement or who has a separate fee arrangement with the ACD or one of its associates. ent or who has a Note 3: e 3: Class K Shares are only available to persons to whom an associate of the ACI provides services under an investment management agreement or who has separate fee arrangement with the ACD or one of its associates. ent or who has a Note 4: The minimum initial investment and minimum holding amounts do not apply to persons who, as at 28 February 2022, had or continue to have a direct holding in the range of funds managed by the ACD.
-For such persons, the applicable minimum initial investment is £1,000 and the minimum holding is £1,000. a direct holding in is, the applicable These min imum amounts i may be waived at t the ACD's sole disc cretion.
-Note 5: The minimum redemption amount is £1,000 or your entire holding, whichever is lower. ding, whichever is
+Information on past performance is set out in Appendix H HISTORICAL PAST PERFORMANCE

+Note 1: With effect from 1 March 2022 Class A Shares are only available to persons with a written agreement with the ACD or one of its associates.
+This requirement for a written agreement does not apply to those who held Shares in this Class as at 28 February 2022 and who will continue to hold Shares in this Class.

+Note 2: Class C Shares are only available to persons to whom an associate of the ACD provides services under an investment management agreement or who has a separate fee arrangement with the ACD or one of its associates.
+Note 3: Class K Shares are only available to persons to whom an associate of the ACD provides services under an investment management agreement or who has a separate fee arrangement with the ACD or one of its associates.
+Note 4: The minimum initial investment and minimum holding amounts do not apply to persons who, as at 28 February 2022, had or continue to have a direct holding in the range of funds managed by the ACD.
+For such persons, the applicable minimum initial investment is $\pounds1,000$ and the minimum holding is $\pounds1,000$.

+Note 5: The minimum redemption amount is £1,000 or your entire holding, whichever is lower.